Leilamag/C-Programming/07-Comments.md

 - explain a certain line of code or
 - to comment out a line of code instead deleting the line of code.

 In C `#` is not used for commenting lines of code like it is, in python - here it is used for preprocessor directives.

+> [!NOTE]
+> Only use a comment when you have to or when necessary - for best practice.

 ## Method 1